ShujiaHuang/qmplot/README.rst

-qmplot: A Python tool for creating high-quality manhattan and Q-Q plots from GWAS results.
+QMplot: A Python tool for creating high-quality manhattan and Q-Q plots from GWAS results.
 ==========================================================================================

-**qmplot** is a handy tool and Python package for creating high-quality manhattan and Q-Q plots from PLINK association output or any dataframe with chromosome, position and p-value.
+**qmplot** is a handy, user-friendly tool and Python package that allows for quick and flexible of publication-ready manhattan and Q-Q plots directly from PLINK association results files or any data frame with columns containing chromosome id, chromosomal position, P-value and optionally the SNP name(e.g. rsID in dbSNP).

 This library is inspired by
 `r-qqman <https://github.com/stephenturner/qqman>`__.